MugenMicko/voron/V0/RoundHouse/README.md

 The RoundHouse is a direct drive extruder designed for the Voron v0.1

-It uses the mounts from the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa) and was designed to completment the [5015 Toolhead](https://github.com/waytotheweb/voron/tree/main/V0/5015_Toolhead) toolhed.
+It uses the mounts from the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa) and was designed to complement the [5015 Toolhead](https://github.com/waytotheweb/voron/tree/main/V0/5015_Toolhead) toolhead.
 It can be used on any toolhead that uses the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa) design.

 ![roundhouse](images/roundhouse.jpg)